mamaluigie/FTP-KeyLogger/README.md

   - the videos will be stored in a random location deep in the other persons computer for each time the compter sends and deletes a screenshot.
  4. Each task will be run on a concurrent process.
 I am going to try to implement multiprocessing into this program.
-    (either do this or have multiple python programs running and doing the same thing.)
+    (either do this or have multiple python programs running and doing the same thing and have one python program execute all of the rest from the beginning...)
- 5. Have the program be reexecuted when it is stopped from being in  a running state.(maybe)
+ 5. Have the program be reexecuted when it is stopped from being in a running state.